victorjonsson/PHP-Rocker/README.md

 - Write the authentication method as a Slim middleware
 - ~~Make it possible to store blob data using PUT~~
 - Look into using another data model for stored objects
-- Look into using noSQL instead of a relational database
+- Look into supporting noSQL instead of a relational database
-- Build console program as a phar and move the source code to a separate project
+- Rewrite the console program as a phar and move the source code to a separate project

 ## Changelog